neuro-inc/neuro-flow/reference/live-contexts.md

 # Live contexts

-This page describes the contexts the [Live workflow](live-workflow-syntax.md#live-workflow) can use in expressions for calculating YAML attribute values.
+This page describes the contexts a [live workflow](live-workflow-syntax.md#live-workflow) can use in expressions for calculating YAML attribute values.

 ## Live Contexts